Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 In the above PowerShell script, the first command gets the file object and passes the output to the second command.

-Second command, Where-Object compare file creation date with current date – 15 days using Get-Date cmdlet and passes the output to the third command.
+Second command, Where-Object Compare the file creation date with the current date – 15 days using the Get-Date cmdlet and pass the output to the third command.

-In the last command, sort file creation date-time descending and gets a list of files older than 15 days before.
+In the last command, sort file creation date-time descending and get a list of files older than 15 days before.

 Conclusion